 “Fortunately chronic injury is extremely preventable.
-Occurrence of chronic injury for the recreational athlete can be dropped to a negligibly low per cent chance of happening if one can keep their ego in check during training.
-Anecdotally, in gym settings I have seen or heard of five acute cases of injury that has come unforeseen in 10 years of being in the industry.
+The occurrence of chronic injury for the recreational athlete can be dropped to a negligibly low per cent chance of happening if one can keep their ego in check during training.
+Anecdotally, in gym settings, I have seen or heard of five acute cases of injury that has come unforeseen in 10 years of being in the industry.
 Almost all acute injuries I have seen have only happened in dynamic, uncontrolled settings, such as competitive settings, most commonly in contact/impact sports and have even then happened due to not being mindful of your own capacity.

 Dan’s top tips:

 The warm-up is crucial: It promotes blood flow and prepares you physically and mentally to do the work that is to come.
 Keep the warm-up specific to prime the movement patterns you are about to undertake.
 For squat day, warm up the glutes, hamstrings and your trunk (core) muscles for the work they are about to do with variations, and priming exercise for the main strength and conditioning work.